 With Chime, a bad credit score is no longer a deal-breaker.
 They offer an award-winning mobile bank account and debit card with no credit check.

 You can open an account online with no hidden bank fees.
-And by that, we mean, no overdraft fees, no monthly maintenance fees, no foreign transaction fees, and no minimum balance fees – ever.
+And by that, we mean no overdraft fees, no monthly maintenance fees, no foreign transaction fees, and no minimum balance fees – ever.
 They’ll even spot you $200 when you overdraft.